 Skip to content Skip to footer

-You are invited to join our Prayer Family: the Oblates of Abana- Our Father
+You are welcome to join our prayer family: the Oblates of Abana - Our Father

-Directed by Amma Brigitte, in synergy with Micha Issa Saikali
+Created by Amma Brigitte, in synergy with Michèle Issa Saikali

 Two Oblates of the Community